mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 | **Profit**               | **$26,042.39** | **$21,508.21**\* | **<font color="red">-$4,534.18 (-17%)</font>** |

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

+TinyPilot hit another all-time high in sales, reaching $112k in total revenue.
+This is the first month we ever crossed the six-figure mark.

+The jump was largely due to TinyPilot receiving a positive mention on [Linus Tech Tips](https://youtu.be/232opnNPGNo), one of the most popular YouTube channels for homelab enthusiasts.
+Even though the review was primarily about our competitor's product, the channel has so many subscribers that TinyPilot saw a sizable surge in orders for the following two weeks.

+I'm happy to see three-month trailing profit staying comfortably in the positive, even amid atypically high costs.
+TinyPilot's is paying a premium to produce 3D-printed cases [beyond our normal capacity](/retrospectives/2022/11/#the-race-for-more-cases), but our costs should drop significantly in January as we switch to metal cases.

 ## We don't have enough time to save ourselves time